-Beverages of your choice are welcome during your stay here at the Bar Lazy J. Although the ranch does not sell alcohol, a cocktail party--offering beer, wine, liquor, mixed drink options and sodas for non-drinkers-- is provided Monday evening before our steak cookout.
+Beverages of your choice are welcome during your stay here at the Bar Lazy J. Our High Lonesome Liquor Post sells craft and domestic beers, wine and canned cocktails.
+Stop by and grab a cold beverage after your ride!
+Monday night, a cocktail party--offering beer, wine, liquor, mixed drink options and sodas for non-drinkers-- is provided Monday evening before our steak cookout.
 The rest of the week, please feel free to bring your own favorites to any of our appetizer parties, meals or evening entertainment.
-Didn’t have time to swing in and grab what you'd like from town?
-Just let us know and we'd be happy to pick anything up and bring it to you.
 Mini fridges and daily ice delivery for every cabin are provided.

-Smoking is permitted only outside of the ranch's cabins and buildings.
+Smoking is permitted only outside of the ranch's cabins and buildings, including the screened porches.
 There are a reasonable number of receptacles provided to dispose of cigarettes throughout the ranch property.
 Due to dry conditions at our higher altitude, at no time is smoking permissible in the barn area or out on trails.

 Please be advised that the use of recreational marijuana is not allowed anywhere on Bar Lazy J property at any time.